A Bachelor of Arts or Bachelor of Science degree or equivalent;

 You've submitted a complete application package and have been accepted.
 Congratulations!
 What now?

 First and foremost, get in contact with us and confirm your intent to pursue your graduate degree in Criminal Justice at WSU Spokane.
-You can do this by getting in touch with Dr. David Brody or Azra Rasic by phone, email or postal mail as soon as possible (contact information is on the right of this page).
+You can do this by getting in touch with the Graduate Advisor, Dr. Faith Lutze, or Graduate Coordinator, Noelle Beets by phone, email or postal mail as soon as possible.
 Likewise, if you have been accepted and do not intend to come here to study, notification of your intent is appreciated.

 After you have had your initial advising appointment and paid your tuition deposit, you are free to register for classes.
-You can do so at ZZUsis.
+You can do so on myWSU.
 The first time you visit ZZUsis, you will need to create a user name and password (you will need your student ID number to be able to do this).

 Books and supplies for classes can be purchased at The Bookie.